nikodunk/blog/content/2022-05-10-the-tech-stack-for-maximum-efficiency.md

 ## The stack pt 2: All-Javascript API

+- Node/Hapi, a single server running all code for savings, checking, loans, donations
 - Heroku, so as to use as little time as possible on DevOps
-- Node/Hapi, a single server running all code for deposits, loans etc
 - BullMQ & Redis: A single jobs queue for all features: deposits, loans, monthly jobs, etc
 - Postgres database, no time for non-relational systems here
 - Regularly updated & audited packages including Node versions to unlock newest features & ensure security